 Living in America, most of the population is accustomed to having more than enough.
-Discussing the escalating world population and the rise of the middle class, Julian Cribb's book, The Coming Famine, gives unsettling facts that can change the ideal America.
+Discussing the escalating world population and the rise of the middle class, Julian Cribb's book,

 Most important are what he calls “the two elephants in the kitchen”: population growth and overconsumption.
 A projected 33 percent growth in population in the next 20 years, combined with increased consumption of meat as the global middle class grows larger, means that food production must grow by at least 50 percent in that same period.